Skip to content

 4. Durability plateau at 12–18 months

 The outer layer's softness gradually diminishes as the microfiber fill compresses.
-Aggregated reviews from long-term owners (12+ months) consistently describe a pattern where the outer layer feels less distinctly soft and the pillow begins to feel more like a single-layer product.
+Verified reviews from long-term owners (12+ months) consistently describe a pattern where the outer layer feels less distinctly soft and the pillow begins to feel more like a single-layer product.
 The pillow remains usable but loses the premium two-layer feel that justified the original purchase price.

 Who should buy the Casper Original Pillow